chtz/cursorinterpreter/INTRO.md

 We kept the built-in functions minimal (just IO operations), leaving most functionality to be implemented in the language itself.
 This simplifies the interpreter but puts more burden on the programmer.

-### 6. Simplified Scoping Rules
+### 6. Lexical Scoping with Closures

-Our language uses simple function-level scoping without closures, which is easier to implement but less powerful than lexical scoping with closures.
+Our language implements lexical scoping with closure support, where variables are visible within their declaring scope and any inner functions.
+When a variable is referenced, the interpreter looks for it in the current scope, then in parent scopes up the chain.
+This enables powerful patterns like function factories and encapsulated state.

 ### 7. No Object-Oriented Features